cdapio/cdap/cdap-docs/developers-manual/source/pipelines/how-cdap-pipelines-work.rst

 - **Retrieve the Plugin definitions for each Plugin type**

-  CDAP Application Studio then makes a request to CDAP for each plugin type, requesting all plugin implementations available for each plugin type.
+  CDAP Studio then makes a request to CDAP for each plugin type, requesting all plugin implementations available for each plugin type.

 - **User Builds the CDAP Pipeline**